 LPWA (Low Power Wide Area) networks, such as Thingstream, allow low-power IoT devices to connect and communicate efficiently and effectively over large distances with minimal cost in terms of power.
 These networks are designed for sending small payloads such as information from sensors, alerts and status updates.
 For many remote devices, low-power is essential for preserving battery life and with the number of devices expected to rise exponentially, the environmental impact also needs to be considered.

 To find out what low-power IoT really means, Thingstream CTO, Bruce Jackson puts Thingstream’s low-power IoT claims to the test.

 Thingstream is a service designed to provide connectivity for low-power IoT devices using the industry-standard MQTT-SN protocol across various cellular network technologies and bearers.

-Like other end to end communications systems, Thingstream is built upon a series of layers from the cellular radio access network up to the data transmission protocol.
+Like other end to end communications systems, Thingstream’s low-power IoT communication solution is built upon a series of layers from the cellular radio access network up to the data transmission protocol.
 This layering is shown in the diagram below:

 The protocols and embedded network integration used by Thingstream deliver a secure service that is highly optimised for both power and data efficiency.

-A common question that arises is how Thingstream compares with other solutions that use alternative protocols or implement them in different ways across cellular networks.
+A common question that arises is how Thingstream compares with other low-power IoT communication providers that use alternative protocols or implement them in different ways across cellular networks.
 This paper provides some side by side test results comparing:

 The communication layers for HTTP/HTTPS are shown below: